-Osu is one of the most popular rhythm games.
-It’s free to play and has an active community that can sometimes make it feel like the only game of its kind!
-Although, if you fancy a change there are a load of games like Osu that hit some similar beats.
+Osu is one of the most popular rhythm games out there.
+It’s free to play and has an active community that can sometimes make it feel like the only game of its kind.

 Rhythm games have come a long way since PaRappa the Rapper and Dance Dance Revolution.
-There are loads of new and innovative takes on the format.
-The top Osu alternatives are some of the most creative ever made in this genre.
+There are lots of new, innovative takes on the format for fans of rhythm games to enjoy.

 Stepmania is a rhythm game that feels like a natural extension of the Dance Dance Revolution games.
 This is a free dance and rhythm game.
 It was originally more of a direct clone of DDR for arcades, but it’s come a long way since then.

 Stepmania is an open-source hub for dance and rhythm games.
 Since Stepmania is open-source, you can really customize the experience depending on what you’re looking for.

 You can even import your own songs.
 There is the option to play with a dance pad or more traditional control schemes.

 Being open-source, Stepmania can be a bit more complicated to set up than a standard rhythm game.
 However, it’s completely free which is definitely a plus.